DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 grant `sudo` access for our CI user `github-runner` to run `/usr/sbin/zfs`.

 Sudo is absolutely not a recommended solution for production use, but works fine for this single-user demo.
-For some alternative suggestions, see this section at the bottom:
+For some alternative suggestions, see the discussion below:
 [sudo vs. zfs allow vs. SSH command key](#sudo-vs-zfs-allow-vs-ssh-command-key)

 ```text title="/etc/sudoers entry"